-This program is designed for educators with a minimum of three years of K-12 teaching experience who wish to become school principals or administrators.
+This 33 credit hour program is designed for educators with a minimum of three years of K-12 teaching experience who wish to become school principals or administrators.

 A one-year internship is integral to the program.
 Each student identifies a school principal mentor to observe and test the application of theory to a field site.
 The internship provides professional networks as well as leadership mentors.